actoron/jadex/docs/tutorials/ac/03 Active Components.md

 ![03 Active Components@ac.png](ac.png)
 *Active Component Structure*

-You can read more about this in the [Active Components User Guide](../../guides/ac/02 Active Components.md)).
+You can read more about this in the [Active Components User Guide](../../guides/ac/02%20Active%20Components.md).

 # Exercise B1 - Java Component Definition
 There are various Jadex active component types such as applications, BPMN workflows, micro and BDI agents (learn more about [component types](../../component-types/component-types.md))).